DavidWalther/ApexUtils/force-app/main/MapUtility/README.md

         * only insert into map if 'mapping key' ist not present yet (keeps first item)
         * add item to the collection for this 'mapping key' OR create a new collection for this 'mapping key' and add item

-The three highlighted elements are the parts that are special for each map:
+The four highlighted elements are the parts that are special for each map:
   * Decide 'how' to keep entries

     This is achieved via the enum `MAP_RETAIN_MODE`
+  * Decide whether to keep item

+    This is achieved via the interface `MapUtility_MappingMain.IncludeItemInMapInterface`
   * Reading 'a value' form each entry

     This is achieved via the interface `IValueReader`
   * 'Skip/add' each entry after evaluation

-  *  This is achieved via the interface `MapUtility_MappingMain.MapUtility_ValidKeyInterface`
+    This is achieved via the interface `MapUtility_MappingMain.IncludeItemKeyInMapInterface`

 ## **Use of the Map Util**